alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 Talk to the importer who’s receiving your goods to find out which type of export certificate you need.

+There are 5 types of certificate.
+Which one you need will depend on what you need to prove to the country you're exporting to.

 [Question for SME: Are there countries that don’t require a certificate, eg within the EU?]

 ###Defra-2